chaoss/grimoirelab-tutorial/tools-and-tips/html5-app-latest-activity.md

 The rest is just parsing arguments and ancilliary code to have reasonable code.
 Easy, isn't it?

-The result is a JSON file wihcih specifies a a list of events, each encoded as an object (coming from the corresponding Python dictionary).
+The result is a JSON file which specifies a list of events, each encoded as an object (coming from the corresponding Python dictionary).

 ### HTML5 app